kliment-olechnovic/voronota/expansion_lt/README.md

 Voronota-LT is distributed as an expansion part of [the Voronota software package](../README.md), mainly to enable other Voronota expansions to easily use the Voronota-LT library.

+The core functionality of Voronota-LT is also available via the [Voronota-LT web application](./web/index.html) built using Emscripten.

 ## Benchmarking data and results

 Benchmarking data and results are available [here](./benchmark/README.md).